titzer/progress/README.md

 # progress
-A utility for processing large amounts of textual output in test and build systems.
+A simple-text subtask progress standard and accompanying utilities.

 ## Introduction: The output is too dang long!